310mc/https-310mc.github.io-tl/source/_posts/feature_scout/dream_days_and_hero.md

 {% endbubble %}

 {% bubble Chiaki grin %}
-Alright then, since this is such a special occasion, maybe I should buy shoes matching with you~♪
+Alright then, since this is such a special occasion, maybe I could buy shoes matching with you~♪
 {% endbubble %}

 {% bubble Subaru yare %}